 Due to the extremely narrow wavelength window of the LED-UV lamp (peak at 395 nm), conventional UV inks cannot be dried using the new lamp.
 This makes the new ink systems developed by Siegwerk indispensable for the LED-UV technology.

 As with every innovation, the lamps and inks are currently still somewhat more expensive than those for conventional UV drying.
-The additional cost amounts to about 15% to 20% for the inks.
-However, the much lower energy consumption (savings of 60% to 80%), the elimination of air exhaustion systems and the greater work safety are powerful arguments that are all clearly in favor of the new LED-UV technology.
+The additional cost amounts to about 15 percent to 20 percent for the inks.
+However, the much lower energy consumption (savings of 60 percent to 80 percent), the elimination of air exhaustion systems and the greater work safety are powerful arguments that are all clearly in favor of the new LED-UV technology.